wasomi/dotfiles/README.md

-# hyprland-dotfiles

 ## about

-i did it for me...
+i made these dotfiles for myself...

 - os: `cachyos`
 - wm: `hyprland`
 - bar: `waybar`